imanghafoori1/laravel-widgetize/README.md

 ### :gem: Overview:Technical Package Features

-> 1. It optionally `caches the output` of each widget. (which give a very powerful, flexible and easy to use caching opportunity) You can set different cache config for each part of the page.
+:small_blue_diamond: 1.
+It optionally `caches the output` of each widget. (which give a very powerful, flexible and easy to use caching opportunity) You can set different cache config for each part of the page.
 Similar to `ESI` standard.

-> 2. It optionally `minifies` the output of the widget.
+:small_blue_diamond: 2.
+It optionally `minifies` the output of the widget.

-> 3. It shows Debug info for your widgets as html title="" attributes.
+:small_blue_diamond: 3.
+It shows Debug info for your widgets as html title="" attributes.

-> 4. __php artisan make:widget__ command
+:small_blue_diamond: 4. __php artisan make:widget__ command

-> 5. It helps you to have a dedicated presenter class of each widget to clean up your views.
+:small_blue_diamond: 5.
+It helps you to have a dedicated presenter class of each widget to clean up your views.

-> 6. It extends the Route facade with `Route::view` , `Route::jsonWidget` , `Route::widget`
+:small_blue_diamond: 6.
+It extends the Route facade with `Route::jsonWidget` , `Route::widget`

 -------------------